paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 - **Announcement:** A notification of a backed candidate being known by the sending node.
 Is a full manifest and initiates manifest exchange.
 - **Attestation:** See "Statement".
+- **Fragment tree:** A parachain fragment not referenced by the relay-chain.
+  It is a tree of prospective parachain blocks.
 - **Manifest:** A message about a known backed candidate, along with a description of the statements backing it.
 See "Manifests" section.
 - **Peer:** Another validator that a validator is connected to.